AEADataEditor/replication-template-development/REPLICATION.md

 ## Stated Requirements

+> INSTRUCTIONS: **JIRA STAGE: Data** (your Jira ticket should be in Data stage).
+After downloading the data as described in the manual, you can move the Jira ticket to the next stage:
+> INSTRUCTIONS: **JIRA STAGE: Preliminary Report**

 > INSTRUCTIONS: The authors may have specified specific requirements in terms of software, computer hardware, etc. Please list them here.
 This is **different** from the Computing Environment of the Replicator.
 You have the option to amend these with unstated requirements later.
 If all requirements are listed, check the box "Requirements are complete".

 - [ ] No requirements specified